EXPANDING OPPORTUNITY THROUGH PUBLIC EDUCATION

 We need to take action to lessen the impact of climate change.
 Here in the Virginia, we are seeing the effects of sea level rise, which is undeniable.
 In recent years, fast-moving storms have flooded Norfolk and Richmond and the Peninsula has seen an intense increase in tornados and water-related damage.
 The York River is an important asset for the 96th district and we need to ensure that we treasure it as a natural resource.

 We must champion policies to create new, sustainable, clean energy jobs and grow our economy.
-As scientist, I will apply evidence-based principles and methods to my evaluation of environmental policy and regulation and insist that our government agencies do the same.
+As a scientist, I will apply evidence-based principles and methods to my evaluation of environmental policy and regulation and insist that our government agencies do the same.

 CYBER SAFETY FOR ALL